-For the book, we will take the top 10 entries from each category, and then a further 61 top scoring images, weighted for the number of entries in each category (categories with more entries will be more highly represented in this selection).
+For the book, we take the top 10 entries from each category, and then a further 61 top scoring images, weighted for the number of entries in each category (categories with more entries will be more highly represented in this selection).
 We then check to ensure that there are not two or more photographs that are very similar (we are looking for variety) and there is also a limit on the number of photographs a single entrant can have in the Top 101 - no more than two, just to share the experience around.
 This produces our Top 101.

 You might wonder why some of the prize winning photos are not in the Top 101.
 It is because of our competition rules.
 If a photographer entered more than two portraits, only the top two scoring entries are accepted into the Top 101.
 However, to be eligible for the prizes, we take the top 10 scoring entries in each category and invite the judges to have a second look.
 Some of the entrants had three or even more portraits in the top 10 of some categories and, while an entry may have had a slightly lower score initially, during the comparative review process outlined above, the judges elevated a lower initial score into the prizes.
 The judges have no idea what entries scored originally when they run through the review process, plus all six judges have a say, so hopefully this explains why some of the winning images are not also in the Top 101.
 They didn't miss out, their photographer was already fully represented!

-This year we had 618 entries and to be sure of a place in the Top 101, you needed a score of around 81-85%, depending on the category you entered.
-A graph shows you the distribution of scores across all the categories together.
+This year we had 704 entries and to be sure of a place in the Top 101, you needed a score of around 79-84%, depending on the category you entered.
+A graph below shows you the distribution of scores across all the categories together.

-Our thanks to our wonderful judging team: David Burnett, Rocco Ancora, Martina Wärenfeldt, Sarah Edmunds, Tony Hewitt and last year's winner, Forough Yavari.
+Thanks to our wonderful judging team: David Burnett, Rocco Ancora, Martina Wärenfeldt, Sarah Edmunds, Tony Hewitt and last year's winner, Jatenipat Ketpradit.
 And a big shout out to our wonderful sponsor, Momento Pro.